From 4th Grade Teacher to Cybersecurity Engineer: Felipe’s Story

-How do you pivot from a professional classical pianist to a cybersecurity engineer?
+How do you pivot from a 4th-grade teacher and professional classical pianist to a cybersecurity engineer?

 Much like you get to Carnegie Hall—practice, practice, practice.